zhiyhucode/structured-random-phase-retrieval/README.rst

 Overview
 --------

-The work presents a novel structured random model for phase retrieval, reducing computational complexity from quadratic to log-linear compared to classical random models and maintaining robust reconstructions.
+This work presents a novel structured random model for phase retrieval, reducing computational complexity from quadratic to log-linear compared to classical random models and maintaining robust reconstructions.
 The implementation is based on the open-source computational imaging library `deepinv <https://deepinv.github.io/deepinv/>`_.

 Repository Structure
 --------------------